Building Components

 openlibrary/components/lit/ - Registry:

-openlibrary/components/lit/index.js— every component must be registered here - Reference implementation:
+openlibrary/components/lit/index.js— every design-system component must be registered here - Reference implementation:

 Naming conventions